jimhuds/mcp-odoo/README.md

     * `end_date` (string): End date in YYYY-MM-DD format
     * `employee_id` (optional number): Optional employee ID to filter holidays
   * Returns: Object containing success indicator, list of holidays found, and any error message

+* **check_permissions**
+  * Check the current permission configuration for all operation types
+  * Inputs: None
+  * Returns: Dictionary with success indicator, current permission status for each operation type (read/write/update/delete), and any error message

 ## Resources